HII-C/patient_viewer/README.md

 	grunt --force # to serve the project and automatically recompile on file changes

 Then, do the following:
-- In Chrome, enable the CORS extension (the extension should appear green in the top right of the browser).
 - Visit [HSPC Sandbox](https://sandbox.hspconsortium.org/), select the "HII-C" sandbox, choose the "Apps" option from the left menu, click on the "HII-C Confidential" app, and then click "Launch" on the right.
 - Select the patient `Adams, Daniel X` in the popup.
 This should open the Patient Viewer application.
 - Once you are done running Patient Viewer, make sure to terminate the `grunt --force` command in the terminal.
-Additionally, disable the CORS extension (it should appear red in the top right of the browser).

 ## Building for Production (Tech Team Only)